yft22/sec-gate-oidc/idps/docs/github-kickstart.md

 ## 5- Add users

-you do not have to add user, any github user may sign with his own account on your your newly created application.
+you do not have to add user, any github user may sign with his own account on your newly created application.

 ## 6- mapping role on sgate security attributes

-Github does not support neither user groups or roles.
+Github does not support neither user groups nor roles.
 In order to by this limit, you may map github 'organizations, repositories, ...' as sgate security attributs.
 For this you only have to declare which github profile end point you choose as security attributes provider.

 ```json
     "profiles": [